 Easy to miss areas when shooting from a distance

 Attics can become very hot.
-If the outside temperature is 100 degrees F, it is not uncommon for the attic to reach 140 to 150 degrees F—too hot to safely or comfortably work in the attic.
-Spring or fall tend to be the best seasons for insulating the attic.
+If the outside temperature is 100 degrees Fahrenheit, it is not uncommon for the attic to reach 140 to 150 degrees Fahrenheit—far too hot to safely or comfortably work in the attic.
+Spring or fall tend to be the best seasons for this project.

 Equipment / Tools